wwu-pi/tutorials/lectures/acse/030_importing_sample_projects.md

 The [Statistics Example with Kafka](https://github.com/wwu-pi/acse-statistics-with-kafka) demonstrates the use of Kafka in Spring.
 The suggested way of running the application is via the console.
 For this, navigate to the root project folder where `docker-compose.yml` is located.
 There, execute `docker-compose up -d`.
 This will start the Kafka broker and Zookeeper.
+Afterwards, you can stop the started docker containers via `docker-compose down`.

 For the setup, proceed analogously to [SOAP and Rest Adder Projects](#sr).
 Different from [SOAP and Rest Adder Projects](#sr), the client here is an own web application.
 It can be accessed under <code>localhost:8080</code>.